“How do blind people use the bathroom?”

 It’s not just little kids who ask these questions.
-I have had teachers, friends, random adults, and even college suitemates that I share a bathroom with ask if I am capable of using the bathroom on my own, or if I even use the bathroom.
+I have had teachers, friends, random adults, and even college suitemates that I share a bathroom with asking if I am capable of using the bathroom on my own, or if I even use the bathroom.
 Yes, just like sighted people, those with low vision and blindness are capable of using a bathroom independently.
 Assistive technology may help make the experience easier for people.
 Here are some examples of assistive technology products I use to help me look and feel my best.

-This is one of the main tools that helps blind people in the bathroom.
+This is one of the main tools that help blind people in the bathroom.
 It’s also great for people who can’t see without their glasses.
 I put these on bottles in the shower so that way I can distinguish which bottle is which.
 These are hard adhesive plastic dots that I got a sheet of for about $4 from Maxi-Aids via Amazon.

 2 in 1 shampoo/conditioner

 Speaking of bottles, I was always having trouble putting too much conditioner in my hair.
 It would look awful.
 By having the two pre-mixed together, I don’t have to worry about putting too much conditioner in my shoulder-length hair.
 I use Garnier Fructis and it can be purchased at almost any store that sells shampoo.

 I live in a handicap-accessible dorm where we have built-in metal support rails in the shower.
 However, portable railings with suction cups can easily be purchased, so users can easily stabilize themselves and have a point of reference in the shower as to where to stand or where objects are located, such as the faucet.